Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Pre-Processing Subs.md

 2. The Preprocessing shall isolate the signal from any fluctuations in the signal from the Molex.

 *Constraints*
-1. The Preprocessing must process the signal well enough for the microcontroller to read a clear PWM or Tach signal.
+1. The Preprocessing must step the signal down to a clear 3.3 V from a range of 10-40 V.
+2. The subsystem must meet IPC J-STD-001.

+*Justifictation for Constraints*
+1. Constraint one applies because it is possible for the amplitude of the signals to be a range of values, but a constant 3.3 V will be wanted by the microcontroller to accurately read the signal.
+2. Constraint two requires that proper soldering procedures, training, equipment, and materials are used.
+Following such guidelines will ensure safety and stable connections for the user of the tool and those working on it.

 *Justifictation for Constraints*
 Constraint one is applicable to the preprocessing because the signal must go be safe for the microcontroller to take in, while also not leaving out information or causing the microcontroller to read it inaccurately.